ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 .. important::

-  You must still run the :ref:`disable ACS script<disable-acs-script>` prior to running any workloads, as the BIOS setting (if present) may not disable all ACS configurations at the OS level.
+  You must still run the `disable ACS script <https://github.com/ROCm/cluster-networking/blob/main/general_scripts/dis_acs.sh>`_ prior to running any workloads, as the BIOS setting (if present) may not disable all ACS configurations at the OS level.

 Single tier switch configuration